matteosecli/pdf2archive/README.md

 where `input.pdf` is the file you want ot convert.
 You may or may not specify an output file name; if you don't, the output file will be automatically called `input-PDFA.pdf`.
 You also have a number of optional arguments:
 ```
   -h, --help          Show the help
   --quality=<value>   Set  the  quality of  the  output  when  downsampling.
+The
-The possible values
+                      possible values  are  'high',  'medium'  and  'low', where
-                      are 'high', 'medium' and 'low', where 'high' gives the highest output
+                      'high' gives the highest output  quality.
+By specifying no
-                      quality.
-By specifying no option, no additional downsample is done.
+                      option, no additional downsampling is done.
   --title=<value>     Title of the resulting PDF/A file
   --author=<value>    Author of the resulting PDF/A file
   --subject=<value>   Subject of the resulting PDF/A file
   --keywords=<value>  Comma-separated keywords of the resulting PDF/A file
-  --cleanmetadata     Clean all the standard metadata fields, except the ones specified via
+  --cleanmetadata     Clean  all the standard  metadata  fields, except the ones
-                      the command line options.
+                      specified via the command line options.
   --validate          Validate  the resulting file.
-The validation is done with VeraPDF, you
+The  validation is done with
-                      need a working Java installation.
+                      VeraPDF, you need a working Java installation.
   --debug             Write additional debug information on screen
   -v, --version       Show the program version
 ```